PlaidCloud/website/content/en/docs/tutorials/security/cluster-level-pss.md

 Pod Security admission (PSA) is enabled by default in v1.23 and later, as it has [graduated to beta](/blog/2021/12/09/pod-security-admission-beta/).
 Pod Security
-is an admission controller that carries out checks against the Kubernetes [Pod Security Standards](docs/concepts/security/pod-security-standards/) when new pods are created.
+is an admission controller that carries out checks against the PlaidCloud [Pod Security Standards](docs/concepts/security/pod-security-standards/) when new pods are created.
 This tutorial shows you how to enforce the `baseline` Pod Security Standard at the cluster level which applies a standard configuration